pwc-code-generator/pwc-generator-sample/readme.md

 ## PWC Tools for Generator

-PWC offers some methods that can help you to make your generators with praticity.
+PWC offers some methods that can help you to make your generators with practicality.
 Let's see these methods:

 ### Utils methods